FRBCesab/rcompendium/README.md

 In the area of open science, making reproducible analyses is a strong prerequisite.
 But sometimes it is difficult 1) to find the good structure for organizing files and 2) to setup the whole project.

-The purpose of the package `rcompendium` is to make easier the creation of R package/research compendium (i.e. a predefined files/folders structure) so that user can focus on the code/analysis instead of wasting time organizing files.
+The aim of the package `rcompendium` is to make easier the creation of R package/research compendium (i.e. a predefined files/folders structure) so that user can focus on the code/analysis instead of wasting time organizing files.

 A full ready-to-work structure will be set up with the following
 features:

--   Initialization of the [GIT](https://git-scm.com/) versioning.
+-   Initialization of the [GIT](https://git-scm.com/) version control.
 -   Creation of a minimal R package structure (`DESCRIPTION` and `NAMESPACE` files, and `R/` and `man/` folders).
 -   Creation of additional files (`LICENSE.md`, `inst/CITATION`, etc.).